 Shortly after the earthquake, Haiti suffered an outbreak of cholera.
-The World Health Organization reported, as of March 2011, the outbreak had caused 2,500 deaths and infected close to 250,000 individuals.
+By the end of the year, the World Health Organization reported the outbreak had caused 2,500 deaths and infected close to 250,000 individuals.

 The Physical Devastation To Haiti

-In March 2014, DHS provided updated and expanded information on the Haiti situation.
+In fact, as recent as March 2014, DHS had provided updated and expanded information on the vastness of Haiti losses.